nim-lang/Nim/doc/manual.rst

 class of all constant expressions.
 A more specific type class can be created by instantiating ``static`` with another type class.

-You can force an expression to be evaluated at compile time as a constant expression by coercing it to a corresponding ``static`` type:
+One can force an expression to be evaluated at compile time as a constant expression by coercing it to a corresponding ``static`` type:

 .. code-block:: nim